-A structure which contains files.
+Directories contain files and are used to organize and structure the file system.
 At any time you are in one particular directory whose name can be shown by the command pwd.
 The cd command changes you to another directory, and makes the files in that directory visible.
 The directory which you are in when you first log in is your home directory.